Adityaakr/OneTrueId/README.md

 ## <a name="smart-contract-overview">🕸️ Smart Contract Overview</a>

-The main contract, `IdentiFi`, manages user profiles, DIDs, and credentials.
+The main contract, `OneTrueId`, manages user profiles, DIDs, and credentials.

 ### Key Functions